Anomaly cancellation and one-loop finiteness of 6D half-maximal supergravities: Acknowledgments

 \section{Acknowledgments}

-I am grateful to Yu-tin Huang, Henrik Johansson, Andrei Linde, Congkao Wen, and Yusuke Yamada for many enlightening discussions and especially to Yu-tin Huang, Henrik Johansson, and Congkao Wen for the most recent communication.
+I am grateful to Yu-tin Huang, Henrik Johansson, Andrei Linde, Congkao Wen, and Yusuke Yamada for many enlightening discussions, and especially to Yu-tin Huang, Henrik Johansson, and Congkao Wen for the most recent communications.
+I am grateful to Arkady Tseytlin for collaboration on the recent work \cite{Kallosh:2026roi}, which helped make sharp predictions for future computations in (2,0) and (1,1) theories.
 This work is supported by Leinweber Institute for Theoretical Physics at Stanford and by NSF Grant PHY-2310429.

 \twocolumngrid